JetBrains/teamcity-documentation/topics/managing-your-user-account.md

    curl --header "Authorization: Bearer <token-value>" http://<host>:<port>/app/rest/builds
    ```

-You can manage tokens in __My Settings & Tools | Access Tokens__.
+You can manage tokens in __Your Profile | Access Tokens__.
 Note that the token value is only available during token creation and is not possible for retrieval afterwards.

 To automatically revoke a token after its expiration, specify its time limit.